uppsala-makerspace/laser_cutter_guide/docs/lessons/4_extinguish_fire_as_controller.md

 In the second exercise, the operator shows how this must be done:

-- The operator follows the regular procedure for starting the laser and starts the laser
+- The operator follows the regular safety procedure for starting the laser and starts the laser
 - When the first starts, the operator says: 'fire'
 - The operator turns off the laser, opens the enclosure and extinguishes